Twitter Facebook Pinterest Google+ Subscribe to our CSS

-Wording your invitations can prove to be difficult if traditional wording can not be used, e.g. parents are divorced or remarried, etc. We have put together a few examples of different situations to help you decide.
+Wording your wedding invitations or stationery can prove difficult if traditional wording cannot be used, e.g. parents are divorced or remarried, etc. To help you with the structure, we've put together a few examples of different situations to help you decide.

 Invitations are usually sent by the hosts of the wedding, we have suggested some alternative wordings below to fit different situations...